 1078 On Jan.
 7 after revolting against Michael VII and obtaining Seljuk troops to aid him in marching to Nicaea, Byzantine gen. Nicephorus III Botaniates (Nikephoros III Botaneiates) (1002-81) proclaims himself emperor, which is ratified by the aristocracy and clergy, causing Michael VII to abdicate and enter a monastery, then on Mar.
 24 he enters Constantinople in triumph and is crowned by Patriarch Kosmas I as Roman Byzantine emperor #152 (until Apr.
 1, 1081); Michael VII's wife (since 1065) Maria of Alania (Martha Bagrationi of Georgia) (1053-1118) marries the new emperor; a number of army revolts break out, all suppressed by Gen. Alexius Comnenus - the death of Michael's teacher Psellos has something to do with it?
 On Oct.
 3 prince (since 1054) Yziaslav I (b.
 1024) dies, and his brother Vsevolod (Vsvelod) Andrew) I (1030-93) becomes grand prince of Kiev (until Apr.
 13, 093).
 Seville takes Valencia from Toledo, causing Al-Qadir of Toledo to be forced from the city by a coup, and his opponents acknowledge Al-Mutawwakil of Badajoz (in SW Spain) as their new ruler.
 The Almohavids take Tangier; Ceuta hangs on as the last Zanata outpost because its fleet can supply it from the sea.
 Odo of Lagery (future Pope Urban II) becomes cardinal bishop of Ostia.
 Pope Gregory VII prohibits Jews from holding offices in Christendom - Christ might get pissed?
 Architecture: In order to overawe the pesky Anglo-Saxon dogs, William I the Big Bad Conqueror orders the construction of the Tower of London outside the E wall of the city of London on the N Middlesex bank of the Thames River by Bishop Gundulf of Rochester as a "symbol of his power, a fortress for his defense, and a prison for his enemies"; it takes 30+ years to complete; a prophesy that when the ravens abandon it the English monarchy is supposed to fall causes seven clipped ravens to be kept there; the 90-ft.
 White Tower (royal residence) is built with stones from Normandy, with three square and one round turret (NE corner), and a single 2nd-story entrance on the S side reached by an external staircase; the jail is on the top, so that anybody attempting to jump better think twice; it contains a garderobe, toilet stalls facing away from the city; William I also builds Windsor (OE "river bank with a winch") Castle 22 mi.
 W of London on a chalky outcrop overlooking the Thames River, replacing a royal Saxon residence.
 Births: Arab Abbasid caliph #28 (1094-1118) Al-Mustazhir 9d.
 1118); son of al-Muqtadi; father of al-Mustarshid and al-Muqtafi.
 Moroccan Muslim Berber reformer Abu Abdullah Muhammad ibn Tumart (d.
 1130) in Igiliz, Sous; founder of the Almohad sect and dynasty, considered as the Mahdi.
 Deaths: French baron Norman William "the Seemly" Sinclair, 1st Baron of Roslyn (b.
 1028) in Northumnberlandshire, England (KIA).
 Russian grand prince of Kiev (1054) Iziaslav I (b.
 1024) on Oct.
 3 in Nezhatyna Nyva.

 1079 On Apr.
 11 Boleslaus II the Bold (d.
 1083) executes (St.) Stanislaus of Szczepanow (b.
 1030), bishop of Cracow, for which he is excommunicated by Pope Gregory VII, causing him to abandon the throne, seeking exile in Hungary; his brother Prince Ladislaus (Ladislas) (Wladislaw) (Vladislav) I Herman (1040-1102), son of Casimir I the Restorer becomes a lazy ruler of Poland, and never crowns himself king - I think it's going to be sad, I think it's going to be today?
 Philip I of France defeats William I of Normandy.
 Malcolm III reneges on his 1072 oaths and takes advantage of the apparent collapse of Norman power in N England to raid and sack Northumbria.
 Hugh I retires to become a monk (later working his way up to abbot of the Benedictine abbey in Cluny, France), and his brother Eudes I Borel (the Red) (1058-1103) becomes duke of Burgundy (until 1103), continuing the robber baron tradition.
 Armenian King Gagik II is murdered in Cybistra Castle, and his body hung over the castle wall.
 Abu Sa'id Taj ad-Dawla Tutush I (-1095) becomes Seljuk sultan of Damascus (until 1095), going on to conquer S Syria from the Turkomans, then kick the Fatimids out until they only have a thin strip of coastal Palestine.
 The Battle of Cabra sees Rodrigo Diaz (Díaz) (El Cid) defeat emir Abd Allah of Granada, who is helped by Castilian Count García Ordonez (Ordońez) (-1108) of Najera; El Cid is entrusted by Alfonso VI of Leon-Castile with collection of tribute from Seville and Cordoba.
 The Battle of Coria sees King Alfonso VI of Castile-Leon defeat Al-Mutawwakkil, Muslim emir of Badajoz, who renounces control of Toledo, allowing al-Qadir to be reinstated; a Leonese garrison is established at Zorita, E of Toledo.
 The Battle of Sky Hill helps Godred Crovan (Gael. "white hand") (-1095) AKA King Orry become king of the Sudreys (Isle of Man and the Hebrides).
 Count Frederick of Biiren (-1094) is granted the dukedom of Swabia by HRE Henry IV, along with his daughter Agnes in marriage; too bad, it takes him 20 years to secure possession of er, Swabia; Frederick's son Frederick builds the first castle at Hohenstaufen (Staufen), founding the Hohenstaufen Dynasty.
 Architecture: Alfonso VI and Queen Constance of Castile build the Monastery of Adelelmus in Burgos, Spain for St. Adelelmus (Aleaunie) (-1100), a rootin' tootin' military-trained Benedictine monk from Poitou, who becomes its abbot and helps with the fighting against the Moors on the side.
-Winchester Cathedral is begun under Bishop Walkelin (Walchelin) (-1098) (finished 1079); it is dedicated to the Holy Trinity, St. Peter, St. Paul, and St. Swithun.
-Births: French conceptualist theologian-philosopher-lover (misunderstood and ahead of his time?)
-Peter Abelard (d.
+The Romanesque (Norman Gothic) Winchester Cathedral in Winchester, Hampshire, England is begun by Bishop Walkelin (Walchelin) (-1098) (consecrated on Apr.
+8, 1093), dedicated to the Holy Trinity, St. Peter, St. Paul, and St. Swithun, replacing the Old Minister, founded in 642, becoming one the largest cathedrals in Europe, with the longest nave and greatest overall length of any Gothic cathedral in Europe.
+Births: English queen consort (1100-1118) Matilda (Edith) of Scotland (d.
+1118) in Dunfermline, Scotland; daughter of Malcolm III and St. Margaret; wife (1100-) of Henry I; mother of empress Matilda (1102-67) and William Adelin (1103-20).
+French conceptualist theologian-philosopher-lover (misunderstood and ahead of his time?)
+Peter Abelard (Pierre le Pallet) (d.
 1142) in Pallet (near Nantes), Brittany; son of a noble Breton family; pupil of nominalist founder Roscellinus; follower of Johannes Scotus Erigena, and precursor of St. Thomas Aquinas, leaning toward Aristotle over Plato; rises to #1 teacher in Paris, until he gets in the pants of Heloise (1101-64) in 1117 - Peter Everhard from Nantes gets hot for Heloise's pantes?
 Deaths: Greek Byzantine Platonist philosopher Michael Psellos (Psellus) (b.
 1018); leaves De Daemonibus (spurious?).